vyanmadai7/3D-CSS/README.md

 ## What This Project Does

-Shows 10 car images in a 3D circle
+Shows n car images in a 3D circle but I only added 10.

 The carousel rotates automatically in a full 360° loop